hackclub/hackclub/workshops/discord_message_bot/README.md

 We then specify that our JSON file will have messages written to it.

-At the bottom of the `index.js` file, add:
+Right after the lines where you import everything you need, add:

 ```js
 client.once('ready', () => {